-In addition to established financial policies related to City revenues, the Council has developed the following philosophy related to City revenues.
-These philosophies are intrinsic in Council deliberations related to City revenues and are a foundation for establishing future and revised fiscal revenue policy.
-In this philosophy is a desire to build resiliency so that the City can adapt and grow through chronic stress to the system as well as look at the triple bottom line of "profit" (revenue), people and planet while making decisions.
+In addition to established fiscal policies related to City revenues, the City Council has developed the following philosophy related to City revenues.
+These philosophies are intrinsic in City Council deliberations related to City revenues and are a foundation for establishing future and revised fiscal revenue policy.
+This philosophy encompasses a desire to build resiliency so that the City can adapt and grow through chronic stress to the system and to look at the triple bottom line of economic, social and environmental impact when making decisions.